hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes:-January-16,-2015.md

 ## DbContext

+### Constructors

+- [ ] Remove constructor that takes service provider AND options.
+This isn't needed because the options can just be registered in the service provider.

 ### Configuration

 - [ ] Move `AutoDetectChangesEnabled` to `DbContext.ChangeTracker` and remove the `Configuration` property.
 Future settings can be grouped where they belong and we won't have a general settings/configuration drill down.